 Figure 1.
 Unified Team Proposed for USCIS EPIC

 Candidates are screened via interviews and hands-on exercises before being onboarded at USCIS, ensuring that candidates have the desired skills and experience for each position.
-While experts are waiting for USCIS Entrance On Duty (EOD) interim clearance, we conduct bootcamp to familiarize them with USCIS background and EPIC platforms, resources, and standards.
+While experts are waiting for USCIS Entrance On Duty (EOD) interim clearance, we conduct bootcamps to familiarize them with USCIS background and EPIC platforms, resources, and standards.
 Post-COVID, the labor market for Salesforce resources is has shifted towards remote work which made hiring experts easier to utilize expertise across different U.S states.
-This allows us to expeditiously identify highly skilled, experienced resources with strong salesforces experience and expertise.
+This allows us to expeditiously identify highly skilled, experienced resources with strong Salesforce experience and expertise.

 Team TechSur-Stealth views recruiting as a long-term investment with returns demonstrated by high employee engagement scores of 79% vs. 73% (source: Worldnorms Benchmark per recent Qualtrics survey) and lower than industry average turnover rates 15% vs. 16.9% (source: HR 3D).
 We proactively recruit to nurture our pipeline of talented IT professionals and targeted recruiting sprints to fill specific project needs.
 We have long tenured, dedicated recruiters who have significant experience sourcing and staffing highly qualified IT professionals.
 Our dedicated team builds relationships with potential candidates found through sourcing efforts and participation in career fairs, industry days, and Open Houses.
 We keep in touch via email, social media, and Team TechSur-Stealth -sponsored quarterly networking events to share upcoming opportunities and introduce them to current employees and fellow candidates.
 This ensures that we have robust, ready candidate pools within our applicant tracking system for better/faster hiring processes.